 Below are some of the most commonly asked questions I receive.
 If your question isn’t listed, please do not hesitate to Contact Me.

-How prepared should I be?
+How prepared should you be?

 As prepared as possible.
 The better prepared you are, the more I can focus on dialing in tone and offering production input.
 Come in with tempos mapped out, scratch tracks made,